mantidproject/mantidimaging/docs/developer_guide/packaging.rst

 Before installing the Conda package the channel from which TomoPy will be installed must be added to the local Conda configuration.
 This is done with the
-command: :code:`conda config --add channels dgursoy`.
+command: :code:`conda config --add channels conda-forge`.
 This only has to be done once per machine.

 The package can be installed from a local build using: :code:`conda install -c file:///tmp/mantidimaging-conda/linux-64 mantidimaging` (assuming the package is